home-assistant/home-assistant.io/source/_components/media_player.epson.markdown

 - turn on/off
 - set input
 - set/get color mode
-- increase/decrease volume via HDMI CEC
+- increase/decrease volume
-- mute/unmute volume and video input
+- mute/unmute audio
-- send next/previous track via HDMI CEC
+- send next/previous track

 Supported devices:
 - Epson EH-TW5350

-To make this module work you need to connect your projector to WiFi.
+To make this module work you need to connect your projector to your LAN.
 The best is to use iProjection app by Epson to test if it is working.